Coastline of Andhra Pradesh

-The coastline of Andhra Pradesh is located on the southeastern coast of the Indian Peninsula and is part of the Northern Circars.
-With a length of 975 km (606 mi), it has the second-longest coastline in India after Gujarat, and its waters are in the Bay of Bengal.
+The coastline of Andhra Pradesh is located on the southeastern coast of the Indian Peninsula in the Bay of Bengal and is part of the Northern Circars.
+With a length of 975 km (606 mi), it has the second longest coastline in India after Gujarat (third as per some estimates).
 The coastal corridor boasts several ports, harbors, vast stretches of sandy beaches, wildlife and bird sanctuaries, as well as fresh water lakes and estuaries.

 Geography

 The coast extends from Ichchapuram in Srikakulam district to Tirupati district and lies geographically between the coasts of Orissa and Tamil Nadu.
 Coastal wetlands cover an area of 1140.7 km2.

-Coastal districts
+List of coastal districts

-There are 19 districts in Andhra Pradesh that have coastlines: 12 in Coastal Andhra, six in the Uttarandhra region, and one in the Rayalaseema region.
-These districts are:
+Andhra Pradesh has a total of 12 districts that are situated along its coastline.
+Among these districts, 4 in the Uttaraandhra region, 7 are located in the Kostaandhra region, and 1 in the Rayalaseema region.
+The list of these districts is as follows: